-Being a welder, I know things just happen out of the blue.
+For a welder, things just happen out of the blue.
 So, it’s necessary that you should choose the best welding boots for your foot safety.
-It is most likely that during welding, a heavy object might fall over your foot, and you get hurt badly.
-This is one of the cruelest medical conditions on which you are entirely dependant on someone else.
+It is most likely that during welding, a heavy object might fall over your foot, and you can get hurt badly.
+Sometimes, the spatter of the welds can hurt your bare feet or can damage your shoes.

 So to avoid these hazards, I have come up with a few suggestions that will help you to find your work boots.
-A decent pair of welding boots should offer comfort, and its body must be able to bear any impact from a heavy object.
+A decent pair of welding boots should offer comfort, and its body must be able to bear any impact from heavy objects.

 So Let’s Start,